Scottish Kilt

 0

-Scottish Tartans Patterns
+Symphony of Scottish Tartans Patterns:

 Tartan design acquired a national significance not only in Scotland but universally, it’s made up of crisscrossed horizontal and vertical bands or threads of colors whose variations are symbolic of the various different clans that have historically made up for the Scottish people.
 The colors and the specific pattern of the bands are usually associated with a particular Scottish clan or family, and the scottish tartans is an important part of Scottish culture and history.